strumer69/Art_of_HPC/README.md

 *-
   #### Exercise 2.4.
 Write a program where each process prints out a message reporting its number, and how many processes there are:
   * --> refer to the code ex2.4.cpp
-  * Write a second version of this program, where each process opens a unique file and writes to it.
+#### exercise2.4_2 --> Write a second version of this program, where each process opens a unique file and writes to it.
 On some clusters this may not be advisable if you have large numbers of processors, since it can overload the file system.
-  *
+  *  --> refer to the code ex2.4_2.cpp